-With the power of HTML5 and the ease adding multimedia through technologies such as WordPress oEmbed, anyone can add compelling video or audio content to their website.
-And, while it’s great that default media players are included from a purely functional standpoint, so much more can be done to improve the user experience.
+With the power of HTML5 and the ease of adding multimedia through technologies such as WordPress oEmbed, anyone can add compelling video or audio content to their website.
+And while it’s great that default media players are included from a purely functional standpoint, much more can be done to improve the user experience.

 It’s a simple player, indeed.
-But Joe Watkins has added in a terrific alternative UI for accessibility.
-The text-based buttons for play and pause ensure that anyone can consume the media.
-The ability to view a transcript is just brilliant.
+But Joe Watkins has created a terrific alternative UI for accessibility.
+The text-based buttons for play and pause ensure that anyone can consume the media, and the ability to view a transcript is just brilliant.